univention/univention-corporate-server/doc/manual/windows/ad-connection.rst

    For synchronization from UCS LDAP directory to Active Directory

-   Use the |UCSUCRV| :envvar:`connector/ad/mapping/allowsubtree/.*/ucs` to define a DN from your UCS LDAP directory for synchronization from your UCS LDAP directory to the connected Active Directory.
+   Use the |UCSUCRV| :envvar:`connector/ad/mapping/allowsubtree/.*/ucs` to define a DN from your UCS LDAP directory for the synchronization from your UCS LDAP directory to the connected Active Directory.
-   You need to include the LDAP base in the DNs.
+   You must include the LDAP base in the DNs.

-   Please note the explanation about the ``.*`` placeholder below.
+   See the explanation of the ``.*`` placeholder below.

    The *AD Connection* only considers UCS LDAP objects for synchronization that locate in subtrees specified by one of these UCR variables.
    The comparison of the DNs isn't case-sensitive.

+   For example:
    .. code-block:: console

       $ ucr set connector/ad/mapping/allowsubtree/school1/ucs="ou=school1,dc=ucs,domain"